RandySincoularUW/RandySincoularUW/README.md

 ### Hi there 👋

-🗺️
+## Employment
+- Instructor at UW Madison GIS Professional Program

+## Current Projects
-I am working on putting some GIS applications into AWS
+- 🗺️ I am working on putting some GIS applications into AWS

 <!--
 **RandySincoularUW/RandySincoularUW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.